One arrested, 3 wanted after fight over dog leads to deadly shootout in Blytheville

 They say an argument escalated into two people being killed and two more left with injuries.

-It’s a tough day for one mother as she grieves the death of her 22-year-old son, Alonza Sanders.
+It's a tough day for one mother as she grieves the death of her 22-year-old son, Alonzo Sanders.

-“”He loved his family.
-He just loved everybody,” she said.
+""He loved his family.
+He just loved everybody," she said of the father of three.

-Police say surveillance video shows Raymond Juneraick, 52, getting into a fight with Sanders.
+Police say surveillance video showed Raymond Juneraick, 52, getting into a fight with Sanders.

 He left and returned with his brother, Anthony Juneraick, and three others - Israel, Antonio and Randy Rocha.